dorna-robotics/education/Chapter 03 - Robot Programming Tools/README.md

 Programming is the language that brings robotic systems to life, enabling them to perform complex tasks.
 In robotics, programming acts as the bridge between the mechanical components of a robot and the desired behaviors that make it useful in real-world applications.
 It provides the logic and decision-making capabilities necessary for a robot to interact with its environment, respond to changes, and execute tasks autonomously.

 You don’t need to master complex algorithms, and data structures, or write highly efficient code to program a robotic system.
 In fact, you don’t even need to be a professional programmer.
 Tools like Blockly offer a user-friendly graphical interface that allows you to create simple algorithmic structures for performing industrial tasks.
 Python, with its intuitive syntax and readability, provides a powerful yet accessible way to program robots, bridging the gap between beginners and professionals.
-Its resemblance to natural language makes it easy to learn and use, while its versatility and extensive libraries make it suitable for a wide range of robotic applications, from basic automation to advanced AI integration.
+Its resemblance to natural language makes it easy to learn and use.
+In contrast, its versatility and extensive libraries make it suitable for a wide range of robotic applications, from basic automation to advanced AI integration.

 Programming an industrial robotic system requires understanding several fundamental programming concepts.
 These concepts/structures are essential for automating tasks, coordinating movements, and managing the robot's interactions with its environment.
 Here are some key concepts that are crucial for programming industrial robots:

 ### **Sequential Operations**
-Sequential operations are step-by-step Instructions, is to program the robot to perform a series of actions in a specific order (e.g., move to a position → pick up an object → move to another position → place the object).
+Sequential operations are step-by-step Instructions, which program the robot to perform a series of actions in a specific order (e.g., move to a position → pick up an object → move to another position → place the object).
 This is the most straightforward, and simple structure possible in robot programming, without any logic and complexity, everything is predetermined and pre-decided.

 | ![](./images/fig1.jpg) |